 Thirty years ago, the concept of cybersecurity conjured up images of grungy computer hackers and endless strings of binary code, more akin to a Hollywood movie than reality.
 Today, however, the threat of cyber-attacks on our electric grid constantly looms over us like a harbinger of a post-apocalyptic time.
 As this escalates, and the grid […]Read More

 The Interpretive Guidance for Project Manager Positions published by the Office of Personnel Management (OPM) in May of 2019 lays out the responsibilities that are shared by a wide range of project managers.
 It also provides precise criteria to be used in the evaluation of current and future project managers in the Federal Government.
-The […]Read More
+The production of this guidance involved consideration by numerous government organizations that oversee human resources, financial management, procurement, and other related functions.Read More

 Since the introduction of Total Quality Management revolutionized the manufacturing industry, we have understood that quality is a key measure of project management success.
 No longer is completing a project on-time and within budget good enough.
 Processes must be efficient and produce an outcome that meets every specification and satisfies the customer’s need.